-Before the current era where every move is documented and dissected on social media, Portofino was used as a hideaway by famous couples wishing to get away from it all.
+Before the current era where every move is documented and dissected by the masses on social media, Portofino was used as a hideaway by famous couples wishing to get away from it all.
 Elizabeth Taylor famously escaped the glare of the paparazzi while staying there with Eddie Fisher, who was married to Taylor’s best friend Debbie Reynolds.
 (Which she did again in 1963 with Richard Burton when their illicit romance became headline news soon after the filming of “Cleopatra.”)
 Today it is one of the most famous seaside resorts, not just on the Italian Riviera but in all of Italy.
 Portofino is a dream town where every view looks like a picture postcard and is no longer the sole property of the rich and famous as it has been discovered yet again, this time by the average tourist, who flock here by ferry on day trips..